keivrijdag/keivrijdag/README.md

 2019-01-14|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors 2019-01-21|[Extra Giacomonday) Correlation between narcissism and throat patch shape (e.g. not in the shape of a penis) in tayra (Eira barbara)
 2019-01-28|Pokemon: ideal system to test diversification models on?
+2019-02-11|The use of island biogeography in explaining low species diversity on the moon

 ## FAQ